 Welcome to the New Zealand Stigma Index Project

 The People Living with HIV Stigma Index 2.0 is a tool to measure the extent of stigma and discrimination experienced by people living with HIV.
-More than 100 countries have implemented the Stigma Index, and for the first time, the Stigma Index Working Group is running this project in Aotearoa New Zealand.
-Results from the study will also be used to influence policy for people living with HIV, providing a benchmark on how well we are doing as a country.
-It will inform practice and interventions and empower people, networks and communities.
+More than 100 countries have implemented the Stigma Index.

 This study is an initiative that has been developed by and for people living with HIV.
 It is intended that the process of carrying out the interviews and undertaking the study will be empowering for people, their networks and local communities.
+The 2026 study will again be led by people living with HIV, supported by allies, and grounded in the values and principles of the Tū Pakari Model of Practice.

 News Hub: New study aims to break stigma surrounding HIV in NZ